 - Attached notebooks

-- Cluster-creation permission: Admins can choose which users are allowed to create clusters.
+- Cluster-creation permission: Workspace admins can choose which users are allowed to create clusters.

 - Cluster-level permissions: A user who has the Can manage permission for a cluster can configure whether other users can attach to, restart, resize, and manage that cluster.

-To edit permissions for a cluster, select Edit Permissions from the cluster’s kebab menu.
+To edit permissions for a cluster, select Edit Permissions from that cluster’s kebab menu.

 For more on cluster access control and cluster-level permissions, see Cluster access control.